Sculpture in Gordon Square, London

 This London square, south east from Euston Station and not far from the British Museum, was developed by the builder Thomas Cubitt as one part of a pair with nearby Tavistock Square, which is of the same size.
-No Victorian sculpture here, unfortunately, but a restoration of the central gardens by the University of London has seen the installation of two modern busts, admittedly well off topic for these pages.
+Much of the Square is still occupied by ranges of rather plain, yellow London brick teraces, of four and five stories, with the tallest group having balconies and a decorated cornice to add to the otherwise rather minimalist Classical detail.
+No Victorian sculpture here, unfortunately, but a restoration of the central gardens by the University of London has seen the installation of two modern busts, admittedly somewhat off topic for these pages.

 Rabindranath Tagore, modern, by Shenda Amery.

 The slightly earlier piece is a head of Rabindranath Tagore, unveiled 2011, installed by the Tagore Centre UK.
 It is solely the head, resting on a circular column rather than any attempt at a neck, with the thick beard and hair avoiding awkwardness in the view from the front.
-Highly worked bronze, left with a textured finish.
+Highly worked bronze, left with a textured finish - click the picture to enlarge to see properly.
 The sculptor was Shenda Amery; a public work by her of some years ago is the Ambrika fountain in London Zoo.

 Noor Inayat Khan, modern, by Karen Newman.